kiddden/openAIApp/README.md

 #### Chat screen
 - [x] ~~Live communication with model~~
 - [x] ~~Error handling with alerts~~
-- Settings section with ability to change model of completions and temperature(changing the determinacy of answers of the AI)
+- Settings section with the ability to change the model of completions and temperature(changing the determinacy of answers of the AI)
 - Saving the chat history
 - Ability to create multiple chat sessions